2020 Ultimate Guide to Blended Learning

 - Teachers need tech training to troubleshoot with pupils

 4) Mastery-based Blended Learning

 This type of learning looks at individual student progression through the understanding of content without the time pressure, allowing them to work at their own set pace.
 This method uses an instructional approach, with students demonstrating a higher level of understanding for the specific topic or subject area.
 Essentially, a student needs more than just the ability to solve a calculation; with mastery-based learning, they have to be able to clarify and understand their workings out, demonstrating they can solve word-related problems with context.

 - Being able to show development and demonstration at an individual pace

 - Showing comprehensive knowledge/skill in a subject area

-- Personalised learning experience based on individual abilities
+- Personalised learning based on individual capabilities

-Challenges of Mastery-Based Blended Learning
+Challenges of Mastery-based Blended Learning

 - Educators need up-to-date student learning data, as well as ways to visualise it

 - Lecturers must feel confident using tools that collect student data